jayasuryat/minesweeper-j-compose/README.md

 │
 ├── 📂 ui-difficulty-selection/      # Module for difficulty selection screen
 │
-├── 📂 minesweeper-engine-debug/     # Module for debug utils related to minesweeper-engine │
 └── 📂 util/                         # Module for common utilities
 ```